Replit vs Bolt: The complete comparison guide

 • You value enterprise security and predictable pricing

-• You prefer AI agents that debug and optimize automatically
+• You prefer an AI agent that debug and optimize automatically

 • You want scalability for SaaS or startups